MarcelSunyer/Easing-and-Splines-for-UI-Animations/Easing-and-Splines-for-UI-Animations_Solution/README.md

-# Easing for UI Animations and a bit more...
+# Easing and Splines for UI Animations

 ## Description